 Reserve Information and Deadlines

 The University of Calgary Library purchases materials to support the research and learning interests of the University.
 This is typically material that supplements the learning experience-taking place in the classroom and not basic curriculum materials.
-Where possible in this difficult year, the library will endeavour to purchase e-Book versions of physical resources wanted for reserves.

 Academic staff invest considerable efforts in recommending high-quality learning resources that are closely aligned with the learning outcomes for each course.
 However, the cost of learning materials has become a concern.
 This memo highlights resources available through Libraries and Cultural Resources, the Copyright Office, Bound and Copied and the Bookstore that can assist in alleviating some of the high costs for learning materials.